 Mary MacKillop Catholic Regional College (MMCRC) is committed to complying with Ministerial Order 1359: - Managing the Risk of Child Abuse in Schools and School Boarding Premises, and following the Victorian Child Safe Standards.

 Mary MacKillop Catholic Regional College operates under the governance of the Diocese of Sale Catholic Education Ltd (DOSCEL).
+This Policy also applies to the DOSCEL Secretariat.

 2 PURPOSE